chrispycrust/roam-bear-theme/README.md

 - ### adjustments for theme consistency
     - "All Pages" title - adjust table heading colours
     - adjust the highlight colour for solarised theme - it's lighter and more desaturated in the actual Bear app #f0e8d0 => hsl(45 52% 88%)
-    - change colour of border when bullet is expanded
+    - ✅ ~~change colour of border when bullet is expanded~~
     - change colour of checkmark when completed to match theme
-    - highlighting a complete code block (with all nested elemenets if there are any) is different to highlighting within a code block. it's a deep blue. how to target to change??
+    - ✅ ~~highlighting a complete code block (with all nested elemenets if there are any) is different to highlighting within a code block. it's a deep blue. how to target to change??~~
+        - `.block-highlight-blue` targets complete block colour selection
     - bullet border colour in sidebar seems to be different than border in the main app area

 - ### other adjustments